Editorial: “It’s All In Your Mind” Her MD Said

 By Steve S. Ryan, PhD, publisher of A-Fib.com

 As an A-Fib community we think we’ve come a long way in our understanding of A-Fib and how to treat it.
-But not everyone (read on).
+Yes, but not everyone (read on).

 In a recent email a woman in England described her horrendous A-Fib symptoms—palpitations, extreme fluttering, breathlessness, “absolute extreme fatigue.”

-Then she told me her doctor told her that her breathlessness and exhaustion had nothing to do with her A-Fib, that these symptoms were all in her head, that she was over exaggerating.
+Her doctor said her breathlessness and exhaustion had nothing to do with her A-Fib.
+That these symptoms were all in her head.
+That she was over exaggerating.

-Though she probably knew this already, I wrote back and explained to her:
+Though the author of the email probably knew this already, I wrote back and explained to her:

 ”The symptoms you describe usually come along with Atrial Fibrillation (A-Fib).
 Fluttering, palpitations, feeling like your heart is going to jump out of your chest or that there are mice rolling bowling balls inside your heart―these are feelings most of us have who suffer from A-Fib.